tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

     [0x402758, 21, 29, 0x40438f, 0x402759]; [0x40275f, 18, 29, 0x4045c4, 0x402772]

   **Remark:**
   *When coming to this point of reversing the first virtual machine, honestly, we had a big "why" question about its design.
-We initially thought that the author must be crazy or something like that.
-Who on the planet want to design such an evil VM where there is implicit control flow inside gadgets?*
+We initially thought that the author must be crazy or something like that :D. Who on earth designed such an evil VM allowing implicit control flow inside gadgets?*

   *We tried to guess, such a design allows intra-gadget nontrivial control flow (e.g. a loop).
 One may notice that this VM has "no table of opcodes" that exists normally in virtual machines, indeed the dispatcher diverts the control flow between entry points using only the table of return address and the unusual effect of the gadget memory layout, each gadget does not correspond to an atomic operation.
 So this is something like a pseudo-virtual machine, its purpose may be just to hide another thing below.*

-  *A gentle "aha!!!" moment is the interference of transition codes, if all of them is just a trivial unconditional jump then that is not worth to design an entry with a field for transition code.
+  *A gentle "aha!!!" is for the interference of transition codes, if all of them is just a trivial unconditional jump then that is not worth to design an entry with a field for transition code.
 Fortunately, they are not, the purpose of such a design might be to allow the author to insert arbitrary noise into the operation of gadgets.*

 #### Control flow graph

   The control flow between gadget entry points are completely understood, constructing the control flow graph without dispatcher is just a procedural work now.
-For example, we have used the following algorithm to construct the control flow graph of the first VM.
+For example, we have used the following algorithm to construct the control flow graph: let `ep_0,ep_1,...,ep_n` be the sorted list of all entry points

+    for each pair of consecutive element (ep_i, ep_j)
+    1. if ep_i and ep_j are in the same gadget, then add the unconditional flow (ep_i -> ep_j); else
+    2. ep_j must be a natural entry point, look for its corresponding entry in the return address table,
+    3. add conditional flows (ep_i -> ep_j) and (ep_i -> next return address of the entry).